A SAILOR died after mistakes building a Southampton-based yacht caused a catastrophic keel failure which capsized the vessel, a coroner ruled today.

 "The problem was the design not the modifications."

-The MAIB report into the incident found that work was carried out on the keel by a sub-contractor with "no marine experience" and the design was changed without adequately assessing the stresses on it.
+The MAIB report into the incident found that work was carried out on the keel by a sub-contractor with "no marine experience" and the design was changed without adequately assessing the stresses

 The Hooligan V was a race winning vessel and during the 2006 season Mr Broadway, who has 55-years sailing experience, won his class for the Round Britain and Ireland Race.